 For pears, a good complementary color would be violet (see my take 2 painting) for the underpainting.
 For my 'take 1' painting I choose blue which would be a close analogous color to that of violet.
 Does this make any difference with the end result?

-Now for ‘take 2’…with a violor background (true complement to the green of the pears).
+Now for 'take 2'...with a light purple on the background (true complement to the green of the pears).

 With all these pictures, photos seem to not do them justice in being able to convey the spectrums of the yellows and greens seen in the pears.
 The side by side comparison photo does help with showing the vast differences between each underpainting (see below).

-From this experiment I feel the underpainting does in fact make the painting mood different.
+From this experiment, I feel the underpainting does, in fact, make the painting mood different.
 With the violet (the truest compliment of yellow/green) the shadows are much darker and compliment the yellow-green of the pear.
 The first painting with blue does shine through but mimics what I learned in a previous post.
-Both are vast different.
+Both are vast differences.

 For my next trial I will try and experiment again with the underpainting, but choose to allow most of it to show through.
 We will have to see how it goes.

 Be sure to follow my page or comment below.